After Obama meeting, Boehner says no more talk on revenue

 "The discussion about revenue, in my view is over.
 It's about taking on the spending problem," Boehner said in a short statement to reporters after leaving the White House meeting.

 Obama is slated to give a statement on the talks at 11:35 a.m.
-EST (1635 GMT) on Friday, the White House said.
+EST (4.35 p.m.
+British Time) on Friday, the White House said.

 Boehner told reporters the Republican-led House would move a "continuing resolution" to fund government through the rest of the fiscal year, a stop-gap bill that must pass by March 27 to keep the government running.